BZoennchen/Pages/_drafts/symbols-and-fuzzyness.md

 The world is invalidated, and the philosopher focuses solely on their own consciousness and the **phenomena that this consciousness perceives**.
 Husserl thought that there was a direct correlation between our experiences and the world around us.
 As such, conscious experiences (phenomena) could provide a reliable basis for scientific knowledge.
-In fact, he thought that Descartes' *rationalism*, was not radical enough.
-Unlike Heidegger, he retained the *subject/object distinction* and the *transcendental ego*.
+In fact, he thought that Descartes' *rationalism*, was not radical enough and unlike Heidegger, he retained the *subject/object distinction* and the *transcendental ego*.

 Husserl wanted a new solid foundation of knowledge and since it has to start with the phenomena, he wanted a *Science of the Human Spirit* (very similar to Decartes).
 Husserl went back to Decartes and tried to bracket (suspending judgement) not the objects that appear but objects of knowledge (particulars, interpretations, and even memory).